SLOPE-grid/tsSLOPE/README.md

  - path_to_tsslope: path to the repo TsSLOPE

 For an example of how to load the mode and adding the TSI constraints, see test/test.jl

+## Acknowledgments

+This code has been supported by DOE ASCR under the SciDAC-OE partnership project [SLOPE-Grid](https://slope-grid.github.io/).